tonnylitao/ContactsApp/README.md

 # Contacts mobile app

-A small app will be implemented in iOS UIKit/SwiftUI, Android nonCompose/Compose and React SAP, it demostrates how to develop mobile apps in different platforms.
+This demo shows how to develop mobile apps in different platforms.
 It's not about cross-platform. it's about taking fully advantage of best part of Swift, Kotlin and JS.

 ### iOS